-Installing the Inner Rail Extensions
+Installing the Inner Rail Extension

-The chassis includes a set of inner rack rails in two sections: inner rails (A) and inner rail extensions (B).
+The SC808 chassis includes a set of inner rails in two sections: Inner rails and inner rail extensions.
 The inner rails are preattached and do not interfere with normal use of the chassis if you decide not to use a server rack.
-Attach the inner rail extensions to to the inner rails, to stabilize the chassis within the rack.
+Attach the inner rail extension to stabilize the chassis within the rack.